 Environmental friendly resources

-Sensor nodes are designed and manufactured in small sizes with small memory, low processing power and run on very limited power supplied by primary non-rechargeable batteries.
+Sensor nodes are designed and manufactured in small sizes with small memory and low processing power, and run on very limited power supplied by non-rechargeable batteries.
 This basic design principle of sensor nodes with small sizes and low processing power makes USN applications and services a good solution to pursue low carbon emissions.
 However, it still has many areas to consider such as materials of elements, batteries, resource recycling, etc. Especially, the use of solar batteries or other alternative energy-friendly energy sources must be taken into account.

 Materials for elements